juandjara/wafrn-rn/README.md

 The `WAFRN_UPLOAD_STORE_FILE` variable is a path relative to the `android/app/` directory inside this repo pointing to the keystore file.
 Make sure the path is correct and the file exists before running the build.

-Then, you can run the following command to build the production release:
+Then, you can run the following command to build the production release (but make sure to have installed dependencies with `npm install` before):

 ```bash
 npm run build:prod:android